 For more information regarding Project Goldcrest, please click here.

-Oakwood Place holds monthly open days allowing Professionals from all agencies to attend the SARC, where they will receive a tour following the journey of our clients, understand the roles of the team throughout the process and network with other professionals.
+Oakwood Place SARC holds a numner of events including training and information days, as well as open days, allowing professionals from other organisations/agencies to attend the SARC, where they will receive a tour following the journey of our clients, understand the roles of the team throughout the process and network with other professionals.